-I Now Own Three Pairs Of Amazon's $13 Hot-Girl Sunglasses
+I Bought 3 Pairs Of These $13 Amazon Hot-Girl Sunglasses

 ”

 Yeah — about those other colors.
 With the overconfidence of a total sunglasses noob, I had initially ordered the fire-engine red pair, in keeping with my tendency to choose the most extra hue on any given color wheel.
 I immediately put them on when they arrived a sent a selfie to all of my colleagues.
 And, despite reassuring Slacks from the far-too-kind bunch, I couldn’t but feel that, rather than being the one wearing the sunnies, that they were wearing me.
 However, I sensed that I was close.
-The shades were wide but not overly so — exaggerated enough to feel stylish, but still restrained thanks to the narrow, elongated shape.
-There was also a deeper emotional force behind my urge to find a par that suited me; I had an overwhelming sense that they would singlehandedly usher in the hot-girl summer that we all so desperately need in the wake of an uncertain year.
-I owed it to myself — and society — to leave my comfort zone to the tune of a pair of vaguely nostalgic, THOT-y sunglasses.
+The shades were wide but not overly so.
+Exaggerated enough to feel stylish but still restrained, thanks to the narrow and elongated shape.
+There was also a deeper emotional force behind my urge to find a pair that suited me; I had an overwhelming sense that they would singlehandedly usher in the hot-girl summer we all so desperately need in the wake of an uncertain year.
+I owed it to myself — and society — to leave my comfort zone to the tune of vaguely nostalgic and THOT-y sunglasses.

 “